 Research

-I am a PhD candidate in SHAPE Lab at Stanford University, where my advisor is Professor Sean Follmer.
-My research focuses on shape changing robotics and flexible mechanisms, which we are currently using to create dynamic, smooth tangible user interfaces.
-I am funded by the NSF Graduate Research Fellowship Program and the Stanford Graduate Fellowship.
+I recently completed my PhD in the SHAPE Lab at Stanford University, where my advisor is Professor Sean Follmer.
+My research focuses on shape changing robotics and flexible mechanisms, which we are currently using to create dynamic, smooth tangible user interfaces and shape changing robots.
+I was funded by the NSF Graduate Research Fellowship Program, the Stanford Graduate Fellowship, and the Stanford Leadership in Teaching Fellowship.

 Reconfigureable Gridshell Display